benj2468/cs76/PA2/README.md

 4. If there are not many walls, n is large (say 100x100), and several robots (say 10), do you expect a straightforward breadth-first search on the state space to be computationally feasible for all start and goal pairs?
 Why or why not?

 No, a breadth first search would not be feasible, because it is likely that our solution state is very very far from our start state.
-We assume that the branching factor for each state is $O(5*k)$, and the depth could be as much as 200, that means our memory/time complexity is $O((5k)^{200})$, that's a huge number.
+We assume that the branching factor for each state is $O(5*k)$ ( in our implementation it would only be $k$ but consider the cycle of all $k$ robots going one state for simplicity of calculations), and the depth could be as much as 200, that means our memory/time complexity is $O((5k)^{200})$, that's a huge number.
 This is incredibly unfeasible.
 Say we use the metrics from the question, we have time roughly $6.2 x 10^{339}$, that's more calculations clock-cycles then there are possible chess boards.

 5. Describe a useful, monotonic heuristic function for this search space.
 Show that your heuristic is monotonic.
 See the textbook for a formal definition of monotonic.